therealPaulPlay/PlaySocketJS/README.md

 Using a UUID is recommended, but it is also fine to use any other random string.
 If you're using a public WebSocket server, including your application's name in the `id` can help to prevent overlap (e.g. your-app-012345abcdef).

 - `id`: Client's unique identifier
-- `isHost`: If this peer is currently hosting or not
+- `isHost`: If this user is currently assigned the host role
-- `connectionCount`: Number of active peer connections (without you)
+- `connectionCount`: Number of active client connections in room (without you)
 - `getStorage`: Retrieve storage object

 ## Server